vzakhar/copilot-hands-on/labs.md

 3. Copilot has probably generated code using the rand.Seed function.
 The challenge is that as of Go 1.20, the Seed function is deprecated.
 Ref: https://cs.opensource.google/go/go/+/refs/tags/go1.21.0:src/math/rand/rand.go;l=394

-4. Let's see if Copilot understands that this is deprecrated.
+4. Let's see if Copilot understands that this is deprecated.
 We'll ask it via a query.
 Use **CMD+I** and the query below.

 ```
 Is the Seed function deprecated in Go?